Reversalzzz/Full-patch-NL5/README.md

 Step 1.
 Install NetLimiter 5.2.1.0 by running the file "NetLimiter Installer!".
-(If you already have a version of NetLimiter installed, uninstall it first)
+(If you already have a version of NetLimiter installed, uninstall that one first)

 Step 2.
 Run the "Patcher" file as admin which will open a cmd prompt, now spam any key until the cmd prompt closes, now the installation will be done for you.